BenAfonso/DocBot-java/UseCaseReport.md

 edit or delete a comment

 <b>Yoann Masson</b>
-See list of doctors
+See list of doctors</br>
-See a doctor’s page
+See a doctor’s page</br>
-See appointments
+See appointments</br>
-Make an appointment
+Make an appointment</br>
-Cancel appointment
+Cancel appointment</br>

 <b>Bastien Ricoeur</b>
-Create disponibilities
+Create disponibilities</br>
-Block a patient
+Block a patient</br>
-See disponibilities
+See disponibilities</br>
-Update disponibility
+Update disponibility</br>
-Delete disponibility
+Delete disponibility</br>

 <b>Nicolas Zambrano</b>
-See his profile
+See his profile</br>
-Update his profile
+Update his profile</br>
-Delete his profile
+Delete his profile</br>
-Reset password
+Reset password</br>

 <b>Time management:</b>
 First Week: Each one of the team member made theirs use cases

 Second Week: Meeting to clarify some part of the application, in order to clarify the use cases.
 We all verify each use case to make sure we had the same idea about how the application works, some clarifications were made.

 Third week: Meeting with the tutor, and at the end of the meeting the following things were brought up:
 Use cases were too descriptive and should be more about what the system actually does Uses cases were added about the management of comments, Benjamin Afonso made them in addition of his previous work.